Center-to-limb variation of spectral lines and continua observed with SST/CRISP and SST/CHROMIS: Results and discussion

 Figures \ref{fig:chrom} and \ref{fig:chrom2} show the CLV curves of the selected wavelength points of the six broad lines.
 The curves are plotted in two ways: with calibrated atlas intensities in the left column and normalized to the intensity at $\mu=1$ in the right one.
 The color of the lines varies as shown in the colorbar above the images, with wavelength points on the blue side of the line core being drawn in blue, and red ones in red.
 Additionally, we have marked the line center with a black dashed curve and the line continuum as given by \citet{Neckel94} with a solid black line.
 We discuss these plots further in section \ref{broadsec}.

 In order to compare our data to other observations, we calculated a set of parameters for each $\mu$ position of each spectral line.
-For photospheric lines, these are the equivalent width (W$_\mu$), the shift of the line center relative to its position at the disk center, the full width at half maximum (FWHM), and the line depth.
+For photospheric lines, these are the equivalent width (W$_\mu$), the shift of the line center relative to its position at the disk center, the FWHM, and the line depth.
 We define the equivalent width for a discretely sampled spectral line as follows, \begin{ceqn}